-Port Bàn Holiday Park Ltd, Kilberry, Near Tarbert, Argyll
+Port Bàn Holiday Park Ltd

-When we finally arrived, our first concern was the apparent lack of tent pitches as the site appeared to be full of statics.
+On arrival, our first concern was the apparent lack of tent pitches as the site appeared to be full of statics.
 We made our way to reception and was informed that the tent section was an out of the way area right next to the shore and we would be the only tent there so ‘take any pitch you like’.

 We made our way excitedly to the tent area.
 OMG what a spot we had and all to ourselves.
 We quickly pitched up our tent, sat back and took in the views.
-The stillness, the sunshine, the facilities and the wine made for an ‘in the moment memory’ that would stay with us for the remainder of our camping years, There would be another memory that would also stay with us but I’ll get to that later.
+There would be no people watching or a drive to a local town.
+This was all about the views, the peace, the walks, the stillness, the sunshine and the wine.
+This was an ‘in the moment memory’ that would stay with us for the remainder of our camping years, there was another memory that would also stay with us and be influential regards future camping decisions in Scotland: –

 I popped my head out of the tent to breath in the fresh morning air and once again take in that amazing view.
 My relaxed anticipation was immediately cast aside as I had a feeling that was familiar but at the same time magnified a thousand times.
 I was being swarmed by midges.
 The intense feeling of them crawling over my face and biting me was unbelievable.
 I’ve experienced midge bites before but not like this.
-I immediately recoiled back into the tent shouting ‘FFS I’m being attacked by midges’.
+I immediately recoiled back into the tent shouting ‘FFS I’m being attacked by midges.’
 Of course, they had followed me and now the inside of the tent was a scene of swiping movements, screams from Aileen and general panic.
 We had to evacuate but where!
 Outside the tent, we would be met with midge hell and inside we would be eaten alive.
 We had no choice, we had to run for it!
 One, two, three – go.
 We sprinted for the communal dishwashing room.
 Don’t ask me why, it must have been the closest.
-I kid you not, we were chased the whole way by these vicious carnivores and once inside the washing room we had to spend a good bit of time killing the ones that had come in with us as they were as keen as ever to get our blood.
+I kid you not, we were chased the whole way by those vicious carnivores and once inside the washing room we had to spend a good bit of time killing the ones that had come in with us as they were as keen as ever to get our blood.
 Finally, we felt we were getting the upper hand and could relax enough to review our situation.
 The outside of the washroom window was crawling with midges trying to find a way in so we weren’t going anywhere any time soon.
-Sam had managed to follow us and he sat looking up at us in a confused manner, no doubt wondering what we were up to and when was he getting his breakfast and going for a walk.
+Sam, our dog, had managed to follow us and was sat looking up at us in a confused manner, no doubt wondering what we were up to and when was he getting his breakfast and going for a walk.

 We hatched a plan – let’s leave it a bit longer.

 Eventually, the window cleared of midges and our attention turned to breakfast.
 We dug deep into our limited knowledge of midges.
 They don’t like the wind or strong sunshine.
 Ok, the sun is starting to heat up and it’s breezy down by the shore.
-So we made a decision.
+So, we made a decision.
 Run to the tent.
 Grab our chairs, cooking equipment, breakfast provisions and whatever you do don’t stand still for too long!

 And that’s what we did.
-Thus creating a special memory of us sitting by the water and having breakfast.
+Thus, creating a special memory of us sitting by the water and having breakfast.
 Protected by the sea breeze.